CAMBODIA

 - Deichert, Georg and Y.S.
 Koma.
 2002.
 Experiences with the System of Rice Intensification (SRI) in Cambodia, a summary of an oral presentation at the conference Challenges to Organic Farming and Sustainable Land Use in the Tropics and Subtropics, October 9 - 11, in Kassel-Witzenhausen.

-- Koma, Y.S.
-2002.
-Experiences with the SRI in Cambodia.
-Paper presented at the international conference on Assessments of the System of Rice Intensification (SRI), April 1-4, in Sanya, China.
+the System of Rice Intensification (SRI), April 1-4, in Sanya, China.

 Items in the Press and on Blogs